kevbuh/froog/README.md

 </div>

 <!-- modern ml development is unintuitive, time consuming, and unaccessible. why not make it possible for anyone to build? -->
+ml is like lego. you have many different pieces, of all shapes and colors, that can be combined into anything you can imagine

+froog is building those pieces

 # Installation
 ```bash
 pip install froog